mararaEd/forkify/README.md

 # forkify

-A typical restaurant page for our application
+A typical restaurant page for our app